GabsEdits/tipps/content/posts/demo.md

 description: This is a demo post.
 author: John Doe
 tags:
-  - demo
+  - Demo
-  - example
+  - Example
-  - post
+  - Post
 ---

 ## Header 2